Module code: C8003

 Teaching method: Lecture, Seminar, Practical

-'Psychobiology' is a first year, core module that gives you a first overview of the various topic-areas relevant to understanding human and non-human animal behaviour from a biological and/or evolutionary perspective.
+"Psychobiology" is a first year, core module that offers you an overview of the various topic-areas relevant to understanding human and non-human animal behavior from a biological and/or evolutionary perspective.

-- you discuss the brain mechanisms that allow organisms to acquire, store and retrieve new information and alter their behaviours, focussing on historical and recent experimental findings from studies on human- and non-human learning & memory.
+Brain-behaviour relations are discussed in greater detail focusing on three broad areas: First, the biological basis of emotions are considered from a hormonal and brain systems perspective.
+Second, essential motivated behaviors are considered by exploring both homeostatic and non-homeostatic peripheral and central mechanisms underlying drinking and eating behaviour.
+Third, the brain mechanisms that allow organisms to acquire, store and retrieve new information and alter their behaviours are discussed focussing on historical and recent experimental findings from studies on human and non-human learning and memory.

-In the final section of this module, you take a more evolutionary perspective, exploring how many components and aspects of human behaviour have been shaped by adaptation and selection, relying on field studies into the foundations of animal behaviour.
+The final section of the module takes a more evolutionary perspective to explore how many components and aspects of human behaviour have been shaped by adaptation and selection, relying on field studies into the foundations of animal behaviour.

 Module learning outcomes

-- Know how the major structures of the brain, neuronal morphology and physiology, neurotransmitter- and neuroendocrine signaling, and how these relate and integrate to determine behaviour.
+- Demonstrate knowledge of the major structures of the brain, neuronal morphology and physiology, neurotransmitter and neuroendocrine signalling, and understand how these relate and integrate to determine behaviour

-- Describe the behavioural and neurobiological mechanisms involved in associative learning & memory formation, and emotional behaviour.
+- Understand and evaluate the behavioural and neurobiological mechanisms involved in associative learning and memory formation, and emotional behaviour